-In the fall of 2021, Vancity Credit Union very kindly provided funding to the Co-op, for Southern Gulf Islands Food Producers to learn more about Soil Health and Regenerative Agriculture Systems.
-This helps our planet not only with essential soil preservation and soil building, but with carbon sequestration as well.
+BACKGROUND: In the fall of 2021, Vancity Credit Union very kindly provided funding to the Gulf Islands Food Co-op, for Southern Gulf Islands Food Producers to learn more about Soil Health and Regenerative Agriculture Systems.
+This helps our planet with essential soil preservation and soil building, and also with more carbon sequestration by the soil.
 This first “pilot” version of the course included expertise from a Kwantlen Polytechnic University soil scientist, through 4 field days (one on each island), and also 4 zoom sessions.
 However, another key part of these sessions was Island Food Producer knowledge sharing between us.

 This all happened between fall, 2021 and March, 2022, starting with a November message from Program Coordinator Ben Dunsmuir giving more details and inviting registrations.
 You can see below for this initial email, and then the updates that followed.
 Check back for the video coming soon!